- Remember on a warmer non freezing day to reapply your Wilt Stop.

 - Now is the time to prune all your spring blooming shrubs, like Lilacs, Magnolias & Forsythia.

-- Prepare for japanese beatles by treating your lawns and planting beds with BAYER grub killer.
+- Prepare for Japanese beetles by treating your lawns and planting beds with BAYER grub killer.

 - Feed and treat roses with Bayer 3 in 1 Rose and Flower Care